basala/har/README.md

 ## More Support

-Any other questions please use [Google](https://www.google.com) or contact Kira or Okami-fay😎😎😎😎😎.
+Any other questions please use [Google](https://www.google.com) or contact me😎😎😎😎😎.